What is the deal with statewide MLSs?

 There is the REALTOR brand.
 The fact that you can call yourself a “REALTOR” and not simply a real estate agent.
 Some would argue that the REALTOR title holds little weight in today’s world where online presence dominates the real estate landscape.

 Zillow has no association with the REALTOR brand but somehow has dominated the industry since its inception in 2006.
+They even list tiny houses on Zillow.
 Of course, there are some agents take great pride in calling themselves a REALTOR and not “just a real estate agent”.
 But no REALTOR association has not hurt Zillow, they have dominated online real estate without the need to pay Realtor association memberships.
 As a matter of fact, many agents despise Zillow for many reasons including the inaccuracies of their Zestimate.